 Opinions and instructions vary wildly.
 Best I can suss out, the Spaniards liked the berries greenish, while the Indians waited until they were brown and dry.
 Being of European descent, I decided on picking my manzanita berries green, but with a little rosy blush on them.

 I got four cups from one bush, and I did not even pick it clean.
 Definitely enough to play with.
-And I’d need to play, because I wasn’t exactly sure how to make manzanita cider.

 The berries are dry.
 So I first decided to boil them for 20 minutes, then smash them with a potato masher.
 I then let this cool overnight and poured it into a Mason jar.
 I let the solids settle for a day.
 Next day I poured off the liquids through cheesecloth into a clean Mason jar.
 I noticed a lot of fine sludge.
 I tasted it.
 Ack!
 Pure tannin, dry and bitter.